Skip to main content

 • Source-code analysis + runtime instrumentation

-Decepticon refuses to escalate a finding to Exploiter without the two-method gate.
+Decepticon refuses to escalate a finding to the Patcher / Exploiter stages without the two-method gate.
 This dramatically reduces wasted compute and false alarms in the engagement record.

 Knowledge Graph Integration